Container crane: Super-post-Panamax

 The largest modern container cranes are classified as "super-post-Panamax".
 A modern container crane capable of lifting two 20 ft long containers at once (end to end) under the telescopic spreader will generally have a rated lifting capacity of 65 tonnes.
 Some new cranes have a 120-tonne load capacity, enabling them to lift up to four 20 ft or two 40 ft containers.
 Cranes capable of lifting six 20-foot containers have also been designed.
 Post-Panamax cranes weigh approximately 800–900 tonnes, while the newer-generation super-post-Panamax cranes can weigh 1,600–2,000 tonnes.
-The largest Super-post-Panamax cranes have an outreach of 26 container rows.
+The largest Super-post-Panamax cranes have an outreach of 26 on-deck container stacks, each up to eight or nine containers high.